jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_logflushwaittime.md

 ## When the alarm is raised

-* On the SQL Server \| Databases Drilldown \| Summary page review the Log Flush Wait Time counter in the Database History graph.
+* On the **SQL Server \| Databases Drilldown \| Summary page** review the Log Flush Wait Time counter in the Database History graph.
 The database with the high graph values is the one experiencing the problem.
 If a database has a consistently high value that never changes, run SQL command CHECKPOINT on that database to force another log flush and check the value in Spotlight Enterprise again.
-* Select the Transaction Logs tab on the SQL Server \| Databases Drilldown to find the disks on which the log for this database resides.
+* Select the Transaction Logs tab on the **SQL Server \| Databases Drilldown** to find the disks on which the log for this database resides.
-* For the connection to the Windows server host, select the Logical Disk Activity page on the Windows Server \| Disks Drilldown to check I/O service rates for the disks in question.
+* For the connection to the Windows server host, use the **Windows Server \| Disks Drilldown \| Logical Disk Activity page** to check I/O service rates for the disks in question.
 * Consider moving the log files to disks that support fast write activity (for example, a fast RAID controller with write-back caching enabled).
 * Consider moving log files off RAID-5 devices as these are optimized for read activity, and log files generate mainly write activity.

 ## Configuration
-You can configure this alarm to ignore certain values.
+In Spotlight Enterprise from the Spotlight Client you can configure this alarm to ignore certain values.
 You can configure different alarm severities for specific databases.

 {% include links.html %}